okx/okexchain-docs/docs/wasm/overview.md

 # Wasm Overview
 WebAssembly (abbreviated Wasm) is a binary instruction format for a stack-based virtual machine.
 Wasm is designed as a portable compilation target for programming languages, enabling deployment on the web for client and server applications or working as a virtual machine on blockchain.

 Wasm of OKC is developed based on [CosmWasm](https://docs.cosmwasm.com/docs/1.0/).
 CosmWasm is a smart contracting platform built for the Cosmos ecosystem.
-Simply put, it's the Cosmos (Cosm) way of using WebAssembly (Wasm) hence the name.
+Simply put, it's the Cosmos way of using WebAssembly hence the name.

-CosmWasm is written as a module that can plug into the Cosmos SDK.
+CosmWasm is written as a module that can be plugged into the Cosmos SDK.
 This means that anyone currently building a blockchain using the Cosmos SDK can quickly and easily add CosmWasm smart contracting support to their chain, without adjusting existing logic.

 [Rust](https://www.rust-lang.org/) is currently the most used programming language for CosmWasm, in the future, it is possible to have different programming languages like [AssemblyScript](https://www.assemblyscript.org/).